OUR FARM PRACTICES

 Along with soil care, increasing the variety of life (also known as "biodiversity") on our farm is always top of mind.
 A larger variety of plants brings in a larger variety of insects which brings in a larger variety of birds...you get the idea and that's just what's happening on TOP of the soil.

-I experienced firsthand on our farm in Georgia how the more plant species we introduced, the less issues we had with insect populations getting out of balance and the more birds we had hanging around--bluebirds, cardinals, and a family of golden finches--I miss you guys.
+I experienced firsthand on our farm in Georgia how the more plant species we introduced, the less issues we had with insect populations getting out of balance.

 To increase biodiversity in our dahlia patch, we include “bio beds” (short for “biodiversity beds”) in which we grow a variety of plants that are known to bring in beneficial insects and feed local pollinators—two things dahlias raised for cut flowers aren’t great at!

-These beds are seeded and/or planted with native wildflowers, yarrow, echinacea, aster, salvia, black-eyed Susan, calendula and comfrey.
+These beds are seeded and/or planted with native wildflowers, yarrow, echinacea, black-eyed Susan, calendula and comfrey.

 Fertilizing...Or Not

-Afterwards, we feed our soil microbes and keep our dahlias thriving with our bi-weekly foliar spray of our farm-brewed comfrey tea.
-We also include humic and fulvic acid, kelp meal, and unsulfured blackstrap molasses in our super stinky brew.
+We also include humic acid, fulvic acid, kelp meal, fish emulsion, and unsulfured blackstrap molasses in our super stinky brew.

-This comfrey, humic acid, fulvic acid, kelp meal and molasses brew (sounds delicious) improves our dahlias' ability to take in nutrients and resist pests / disease.
-More on that below!
+This foliar spray improves our dahlias' ability to take in nutrients and resist pests / disease.
+(More on this under "Pests & Disease" below).

 Pests & Disease

-Organic gardening is much more fun when you stay on the offense!
-We take a preventative approach when it comes to pests and disease with our soil care, focus on biodiversity to increase beneficial insect populations and our comfrey tea applications.
+Organic gardening is much less frustrating when you stay on the offense!
+We take a preventative approach when it comes to pests and disease with our soil care practices, our focus on biodiversity to increase beneficial insect populations, and our bi-weekly comfrey tea applications.

-These practices help produce thriving plants that have higher Brix values (Brix is a measure of sugar content in the sap).
-The higher the Brix value, the healthier and more pest and disease resistant the crop.
+These practices help produce healthier plants that have higher Brix values (Brix is a measure of sugar content in the sap which indicates how well your plant is photosynthesizing).
+The higher the Brix value, the better your plant is photosynthesizing and therefore the healthier, and more pest and disease-resistant the crop.

-If we ever have insect populations that become problematic and out of balance, we spray infested plants with horticultural oil (early morning or late at night to avoid spraying beneficial insects).
+If we ever have insect populations that become out of balance and problematic, we get extra help from Arbico Organics' selection of beneficial insects or beneficial nematodes.
+Additionally, we may spray our plants with neem oil in the early morning or late at night when most beneficial insects aren't active.

-And finally, we cull and dispose of plants that show signs of disease or that fail to thrive and use strict harvesting sanitation practices when harvesting blooms and diving tubers.
+And finally, we cull and dispose of plants that show signs of disease or that fail to thrive (ugh...even if it's a plant that grew from a $30 tuber) and use strict harvesting sanitation practices when harvesting blooms and dividing tubers.

 Weeding

-To naturally combat weeds and add organic matter to our soil, we rely heavily on straw mulch and trailing nasturtium to cover the soil.
+To naturally combat weeds and add organic matter to our soil, we rely heavily on straw mulch to cover the soil.
 For weeds that push through, we hand weed only.
 Our dahlias are never sprayed with toxic herbicides.